 Now, I’m back to dreaming again with my eyes open and a keyboard at my fingertips.
 I hope my writing captures the adventurous spirit of the west and that I can take many along with me on these fictional journeys into the past.
 But I promise you, dear reader, that I will research the truth behind the legends.
 In fact, the research is as much fun as the weaving of the story.
 I’ve learned so much that is even more fascinating than the myths I grew up believing.
 If you have a similar interest in history, check out my blog posts where I’ll take you with me to the ghost towns and libraries that hold a treasure trove of stranger-than-fiction facts.

 My hope for you is a pleasant ride under a wide-open sky and that every story takes you on a new and satisfying adventure.
 Maybe you’ll smile and even find encouragement for your own adventure.
+If a story makes you laugh or cry, then I’ve done my job as a writer; I’ve touched your heart.

 The Streamlined Biography: